RhymeDigital/isotope_xcheckout/README.md

 ModuleIsotopeXCheckout
 ======================

 An advanced checkout module for Isotope eCommerce.
-Uses AJAX to load shipping and payment modules for a nice one or two-screen checkout process.
+Uses AJAX to load shipping and payment modules for a sreamlined checkout process.

 General Usage
 -------------